 Kolam: Adding Spice To Newtown

-For the past 14 years, owners Senthil Rajamani and Jose Pullopilly have been waking up Newtown's population to the authentic cuisine of India at Kolam, a 65-seat restaurant on South Main Street.
+For the past 15 years, owner Senthil Rajamani has been waking up Newtown’s population to the authentic cuisine of India at Kolam, a 65-seat restaurant on South Main Street.
 The restaurant is named for the age-old tradition in south India of drawing intricate patterns on the ground using finely ground rice flour.